HMS Hinchinbrook (1778): Fate

 Hinchinbrook left Port Royal, Jamaica on 19 January 1782 and almost immediately started to take on water.
 The next day Markham decided to try to get to St Anne's Bay, Jamaica but as she approached the harbour she stopped responding to the helm and she ran aground on the west reef going into the harbour.
 Despite numerous efforts, her crew was unable to get her over or off the reef.
 A schooner came alongside and took off her guns, some stores, and her crew.
 She then sank that night.
+Later her anchor was retrieved and placed as a roadside marker in Priory, Saint Ann's Bay.